zenmumbler/krystal/README.md

 	- uses new language and library features to keep design simple
 	- move-only semantics for `value` instances to avoid costly copies
 - focus on ease of use
+	- header-only framework
 	- simple API with clear rules
 	- integrated with language constructs (e.g. range for loop)
 	- clear error messages in parser for syntax errors and in exceptions when using values
 	- speed and memory usage limited by your std lib, but second only to rapidjson right now using clang & libc++
 - fully conformant to JSON spec
 	- correctly parses entire jsonchecker test suite
-- UTF-8 only files and strings, http://utf8everywhere.org/
+- UTF-8 only files and strings, [http://utf8everywhere.org/]()
 - number values are doubles, limiting exact int values to +/- 2^53
 - SAX and DOM style access